adhearsion/ruby_ami/README.md

   end
 end

-$stream.run # This will block until the actor is terminated elsewhere. $stream.async.run is also available if you need to do other things in the main thread.
+stream.run # This will block until the actor is terminated elsewhere. stream.async.run is also available if you need to do other things in the main thread.
 ```

 It is also possible to execute actions in response to events: